Before buying a used car and handing over the money, check the car thoroughly, especially when purchasing privately.

 Take someone with you who knows what to look out for when buying a second-hand car.

-This may seem an obvious one – and we know you wouldn’t do this – but there are people who view a car in the dark with a torch and don’t even test drive it.
+We know you wouldn’t do this – but some people view a car in the dark with a torch and don’t even test drive it.

 Outside of the car

 - Is the paintwork failing?
 Is the colour and texture of the paint patchy?

 - Have body panels been repaired – do the body panels and doors line up correctly?
 If not, this could be a sign of an accident.

 - Is the bodywork free from rust?
 Check wheel arches, door bottoms, door and window frames.

 - Do the doors open and close smoothly?
 Do they line up correctly?